What Can Be Done About Tenant Harassing Landlord?

 In some cases, it is possible to make tenants leave the property without going through the eviction process.
 The most popular way to do this is the so-called “cash for keys” method—you pay your tenant a certain amount of money to leave your property without an eviction notice.

 If you believe that your safety is jeopardized and that your tenant might do something to hurt you, you should contact the police and ask for protection.
 Save the police report in case you eventually need to ask for a restraining order to keep your former tenant away.

 How Can DoNotPay Stop a Tenant Harassing Landlord?

 If nothing you do helps you end tenant harassment, do not hesitate to turn to DoNotPay for help.
 Our app can put you out of your misery in just a few simple steps.
 We understand that you’ve already been through so much, so we’ve created a straightforward solution.
 Here’s what you need to do:

-- Sign in via the web browser or your iOS app
+- Sign in via the web browser

 - Scroll down to Relationship Protection option

 - Select Safety and Stalking

 - Type in the name of your tenant (or any other harasser, for that matter)